Serhii Gordiienko

-Serhii Gordiienko (Сергій Володимирович Гордієнко; born 7 May 1971) is a Ukrainian boxing trainer.
-Head coach of the women national boxing team of Ukraine from 2013-2021.
+Serhii Volodymyrovych Gordiienko (Сергій Володимирович Гордієнко; born 7 May 1971) is a Ukrainian boxing trainer.
+Head coach of the women national boxing team of Ukraine from 2013 to 2021.
 Coach of professional boxers Max Bursak and Dmitro Nikulin.
-Personal coach of the Women’s World Boxing Champion (Honored Master of Sports of Ukraine) Maria Badulina-Bova.
+Personal coach of the Women's World Boxing Champion (Honored Master of Sports of Ukraine) Maria Badulina-Bova.

 He is Honored Coach of Ukraine and Honored Worker of Physical Culture and Sports of Ukraine.

 Biography

 Gordiienko was born in Kyiv in the family of workers of the Kyiv State Plant "Burevisnyk".
 Father Volodymyr Gordiienko was engaged in boxing, candidate for Master of Sports of the USSR, brought his son to the section at the age of 9.
 Serhii started boxing under the guidance of Honored Coach of Ukraine Eduard Vinogradov and Honored Coach of the USSR Vladimir Kushnir.

 In 1987, he won Soviet Union Youth games in Kutaisi, Georgian SSR, and received Master of Sport of the USSR title, in his 16.
 In the same year, he won Youth Soviet Union Championships.
 4 times winner of the Ukrainian Soviet Socialist republic championships.

 He was a member of the junior national team of the USSR.
 He fought 136 fights — 131 won.

 1988 — 1992 he studied and graduated from the Kyiv State University of Physical Culture and Sports, received a diploma as a boxing coach.

 Since 1992 he worked as a coach in the Voskhod sports club in Kyiv.

 In 2005 he worked as a coach in the promotional company National Box Promotion.

 Since 2006 he worked as a coach at the children's and youth Voskhod sports school.
 Where he began to train the future IBF World Youth Champion Max Bursak.
 Under the guidance of Serhii Gordiienko and Eduard Vinogradov, Max was included in the Ukrainian national boxing team and fulfilled the standard of Master of Sports of Ukraine.
 In the same gym, Serhii Gordiienko began to train girls, one of the first famous students was the master of sports of Ukraine Marina Naidich (silver medalist of the European Championships 2010 among girls).
-Since 2011 he began to work with the future World Champion in boxing among women, multiple winner of the World and European Championships, Honored Master of Sports of Ukraine Maria Badulina-Bova.
+Since 2011 he began to work with the future world champion in boxing among women, multiple winner of the World and European Championships, Honored Master of Sports of Ukraine Maria Badulina-Bova.
 Serhii has been working with Maria for over 10 years.
-Also Serhii Gordiienko trained Master of Sports of International Class Angelina Bondarenko — World Junior Champion in 2013 (Bulgaria), participant of the Youth Olympic Games in 2014 (China), multiple winner of the World Championships among youth.
+Also Serhii Gordiienko trained Master of Sports of International Class Angelina Bondarenko — World Junior Champion in 2013 (Bulgaria), participant of the Youth Olympic Games in 2014 (China), multiple winner of the world championships among youth.